Semisupervised Clustering by Queries and Locally Encodable Source Coding: Experiments

 \section{Experiments}

 Though our main contribution is theoretical we have verified our work by using our algorithm on a real dataset created by local crowdsourcing.
-We first picked a list of 100 `action' movies and 100 `romantic' movies from IMDB (\texttt{http://www.imdb.com/list/ls076503982/} and \texttt{http://www.imdb.com/list/ls058479560/}).
-We then created the queries as given in the querying scheme of Sec.~\ref{subsec:Faulty+Approximate} by creating a $d$-regular graph (where $d$ is even).
-To create the graph we put all the movies on a circle and took a random permutation on them in a circle.
+We first picked a list of 100 `action' movies and 100 `romantic' movies from IMDB \footnote{\texttt{http://www.imdb.com/list/ls076503982/} and \texttt{http://www.imdb.com/list/ls058479560/}}.
+We then created the queries as described in the querying scheme of Sec.~\ref{subsec:Faulty+Approximate} by defining a $d$-regular graph (where $d$ is even) with the $200$ movies as vertices.
+To create the graph we put all the movies on a circular list and take a random permutation of the circular list.
 Then for each node we connected $\frac{d}{2}$ edges on either side to its closest neighbors in the permuted circular list.
 This random permutation will allow us to use the relative sizes of the clusters as priors as explained in Sec.~\ref{subsec:Faulty+Approximate}.
 Using $d=10$ , we have $\frac{nd}{2}=1000$ queries with each query being the following question: \textit{Are both the movies `action' movies?}.
 Now we divided these 1000 queries into 10 surveys (using SurveyMonkey platform) with each survey carrying 100 queries for the user to answer.
 We used 10 volunteers to fill up the survey.
 We instructed them not to check any resources and answer the questions spontaneously and also gave them a time limit of a maximum of 10 minutes.
 The average finish time of the surveys were 6 minutes.
 The answers represented the noisy query model since some of the answers were wrong.
 In total, we have found 105 erroneous answers in those 1000 queries.
-For each movie we evaluate the $d$ query answer it is part of, and use different thresholds $T$ for prediction.
-That is, if there are more than $T$ `yes' answers among those $d$ answers we classified the movie as `action' movie and a `romantic' movie otherwise.
-The theoretical threshold for predicting an `action' movie is $T= 2$ for oracle error probability $q=0.105,p=0.5$ and $d=10$ .
-But we compared other thresholds as well.
-We now used Algorithm \ref{alg1} to predict the true label vector from a subset of queries by taking $\tilde{d}$ edges for each node where $\tilde{d}<d$ and $\tilde{d}$ is even i.e $\tilde{d} \in \{2,4,6,8,10\}$.
-Obviously, for $\tilde{d}=2$ , the thresholds $T=3,4$ is meaningless as we always estimate the movie as `romantic' and hence the distortion starts from $0.5$ in that case.
-We plotted the error for each case against the number of queries ($\frac{n\tilde{d}}{2}$) and also plotted the theoretical distortion obtained from our results for $k=2$ labels and $p=0.5,q=0.105$.
-We compare these results along with the theoretical distortion that we should have for $q=0.105$.
-All these results have been compiled in Figure \ref{fig:Survey} and we can observe that the distortion is decreasing with the number of queries and the gap between the theoretical result and the experimental results is small for $T=2$.
-These results validate our theoretical results and our algorithm to a large extent.
+Now we use Algorithm \ref{alg1} to perform the clustering of movies.
+For each movie we evaluate the $d$ query answers it is part of, and use different thresholds $T$ for prediction.
+That is, for each movie, if there are more than $T$ `yes' answers among those $d$ responses involving that particular movie, we classified the movie as an `action' movie and a `romantic' movie otherwise.
+The theoretical threshold for predicting an `action' movie is $T= 2$ for oracle error probability $q=0.105,p=0.5$ and $d=10$ but we compared other thresholds as well.